-As discussed in Section 3.1, the site is located within the area of the Clayton Activity Centre Precinct.
+As discussed in Section 2.5, the site is located within the area of the Clayton Activity Centre Precinct.
 As the precinct develops, an increased number of other mixed-use and medical developments will be located within close proximity to the site.
-Visitors will be able to easily walk or cycle between uses whilst in the precinct, visiting the café and shop uses at ground floor whilst visiting another facility within walking distance.
+Visitors will be able to easily walk or cycle between uses whilst in the precinct, visiting the café at ground floor whilst visiting another facility within walking distance.

-Residents in the surrounding residential area may walk or cycle to the café and shops, and patients of the medical centre on site may visit the ground floor uses whilst on site.
+Residents in the surrounding residential area may walk or cycle to the café, and patients of the medical centre on site may visit the ground floor uses whilst on site.